OpenReqEU/similarity-detection/README.md

         - DeleteOrganizationResponses: Deletes the organization responses from the database
         - DeleteDatabase: Deletes all data from the database

-The service uses locks to control the concurrency of the different operations in each organization.
-To guarantee the ACID properties the methods which write or update data can't be parallelized.
-For example, the BuildClusters and BatchProcess methods cannot be parallelized, one has to wait for the other before starting.
-The service has a small queue of about 3 seconds to solve the small deviations.
-However, if one method has to wait for more than 3 seconds it will return an error with code 423.
-This only happens with methods using the same organization.
-The methods like ReqClusters that only read data from the database are not affected.

 The API uses UTF-8 charset.
 Also, it uses the OpenReq format for input JSONs

-### Used technologies

-The service is divided into two independent components: SimilarityDetectionAPI and ComparerAPI.
-The first one is the main component in charge of receiving the requests and returning the final results whereas Comparer computes the similarity dependencies between the input requirements.
-The TestingRestService is just a client example to test the service.

-    - SimilarityDetectionAPI: main component
-    - ComparerAPI: auxiliary component
-    - ComparerAPI/data: directory where the data files are located
-    - TestingRestSercice: example of client
-    - testing: directory with input and output examples used to test
-    - data: directory with the database files
-    - LICENSE: license

 ### Asynchronous service